GetDKAN/dkan/modules/json_form_widget/README.md

 ],
 ```

-In the above example the listed fields (which would follow in the rest of the JSON file) would be required fields in the Drupal webform that is created.
+In the above example the listed fields (which would follow in the rest of the JSON file) would be required fields in the Drupal form that is created.

 ### Text Box (String)